natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

     Last update           3d18h
     Outbound Interface    FastEthernet0/0

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 .. code:: python